Newsies (musical): Act I

 Later, Jack, Davey, and Les are selling their final newspapers of the day when the corrupt Warden Snyder of the Refuge, a juvenile detention center, recognizes Jack as an escapee from his institution.
 He attempts to chase the boys down, but they find cover in a vaudeville-style theatre owned by Jack's friend Medda Larkin, whom he regularly paints backdrops for.
 As Medda performs ("That's Rich"), Jack spots a young female reporter named Katherine Plumber.
 She rebuffs Jack's attempts to flirt with her, but she is then charmed when he leaves her with a sketch of her portrait ("Don’t Come A-Knocking/I Never Planned on You").

 The next morning, the newsies discover that the cost of newspapers has been raised to sixty cents per hundred.
 Outraged, Jack declares the newsies to be a union and organizes a protest ("The World Will Know").
 Katherine decides to cover the strike, seeing it as an opportunity to be taken more seriously as a journalist ("Watch What Happens").
 The next day, the boys have informed the rest of the city's newsies about the strike, but each neighborhood claims that they will only join once Spot Conlon, leader of the Brooklyn newsies, gives the okay.
-The newsies are discouraged by the lack of support, but Davey convinces them to protest regardless of who shows ("Seize the Day").
-Scabs arrive to take the newsies' jobs, but are persuaded to join the strike by Jack, who delivers an impassioned speech condemning child labor and the city's treatment of the poor.
+The newsies are discouraged by the lack of support, but Davey convinces them to protest regardless of who shows.
+Scabs arrive to take the newsies' jobs, but are persuaded to join the strike by Jack, who delivers an impassioned speech condemning child labor and the city's treatment of the poor ("Seize the Day").
 The protest appears to be headed for success, but is soon cut short when Pulitzer's goon squad and the police arrive to break it up by force.
 During the ensuing fight, Crutchie is apprehended, badly beaten, and taken to the Refuge.
 A devastated Jack escapes to the lodging house rooftop and, blaming himself for the protest's failure, fantasizes about running away forever ("Santa Fe").